Sararmjalal/react-modal-pro/readme.md

 # react-modal-pro

-A tiny, professional React/Next.js modal package (Dialog, Sidebar, ProSheet) that renders into a portal and preserves a native-like modal experience across client-side URL changes. 🚀
+A professional React/Next.js modal package (Dialog, Sidebar, ProSheet) that renders into a portal and preserves a native-like modal experience across client-side URL changes. 🚀

 Navigation
 - [Install](#install)